mathworks-ref-arch/matlab-dockerfile/README.md

 ```
 The [Dockerfile](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/Dockerfile) defaults to building a container for MATLAB R2023a.

 The example command `ver` displays the version number of MATLAB and other installed products.
 For more information, see [ver](https://www.mathworks.com/help/matlab/ref/ver.html).
-For more information on running the container, see the section on [Run the Container](#run-the-container).
+For more information on running the container, see the section on [Running the Container](#run-the-container).

 > **Note**
 >